 - Pat dry chicken breasts and then coat with chipotle powder and salt covering all sides.

-- Grill on stove-top (using these instructions) or on your grill.
+- Grill on stove-top using a grill skillet (see these instructions) or on your outdoor grill.

 - Once chicken has cooled slightly cut into strips